Thursday, December 2, 2021

 - This 70', described as a F.R.P cat-schooner with bilge centerboard and a tuna tower, was the lucubration of a client with serious ambition in all directions, including a split hull aft like "Away" as described above.

-- But that where it stopped, the customer in question; in the business of building small skiffs, got cold feet when considering the "ampleur" of the project.
+- But that was where it stopped, the customer in question, in the business of building small skiffs, got cold feet when considering the "ampleur" of the project.

 No comments: